emard/usb_host/README.md

-This is a fork of PNRU's great source [usb_host](https://gitlab.com/pnru/usb_host). emard fixed hub hotplugging and wrote this readme.
+This is a fork of PNRU's great source [usb_host](https://gitlab.com/pnru/usb_host). emard wrote this readme and added soc/fw.sh script that quickly replaces firmware in already compiled bitstream.

 Supports hotplugging of the USB hub, keyboard and mouse.